 Matthew: I agree.

 Lilah: Right, so what I will say to the audience today, is we have a number of questions that were provided with before today's session that we're going to run through but if you have any questions as we go through, Matt has said that he's prepared to take live questions as we go.
-So do feel free to pop those in the chatbox as and when as when they come up and we'll try and address those obviously time permitting.
+So do feel free to pop those in the chatbox as and when they come up and we'll try and address those obviously time permitting.
 So saying that then Matt, let's go to the first question that we've had come in and that is how do ...... it's probably a really poignant one.... is how do we make a cold call not come across as a cold call?
-Probably the base level of where to start, wo what's your perspective?
+Probably the base level of where to start, what's your perspective?

 Matthew: Thanks very much.
 So again, a really, really interesting point because I really hope I don't come across as a cold call when I ring a business, and it made me sort of deeply think about it.
 Starting from the very beginning, Lilah, I like to try and map out and map out my day well.
 By doing so, what I do is I plan the type of data that I want to call in the first place.
 So it adds a bit of value to that piece of data that I'm going to call.
 So I'll go off, I'll do some research about different industries, I'll research job titles that I want to speak to, I'll find out people's names and maybe try and get some direct phone numbers and there are a few platforms out there that I am more than happy to share with people.
 So there's a platform that I use very well called Cognism, which is a great platform to use to get contact data and another very useful one is another product called Lusher, which again is another tool out there to use.
 There are multiple other tools online that you can research to get things like names of people, as well as direct phone numbers to get these types of contacts to speak to.
 Those services I know cost money to get, so in some instances, in some businesses, I would actually go off and pay for those services myself and the reason why I put that in today's sort of talk about this question is that we really have to value the data that we have in the first place.
 So if I'm willing to invest in a service or product to be able to get names and job titles and phone numbers, I think every call that I make, I want to ensure that I am excited, enthusiastic and also that I've done research on that business.
 So when I speak to them, I know about their sector, I know about what they do as a company, I've done my research, I've done my due diligence and so actually come across that I am an expert in their field.
 Again, if someone asked me if this is a cold call, I'm not going to lie to them.
 That's what I'm not going to do but what I want to say to them is "no, this is not a cold call.
 Do you know what?
 I have researched your business, I have researched your competition, your industry, the clients that you're looking to work with and I have a great value proposition to deliver to you.
 So no, this is not cold.
-I spent a long time researching, looking for your company and this, for me, is actually a perfectly timed call for your organization."
+I spent a long time researching, looking for your company and this, for me, is actually a perfectly timed call for your organisation."
 That's how I come across as a non-cold because I've spent time, I've spent effort and for me, it's a timed and planned phone call at that point.

-Lilah: So effectively, it might be the first time that you have communicated with that organization or with that individual but the fact that you have put in so much effort upfront to understand who the contact is, understand their challenges, understand their sector and really then, I guess it sounds to me like you're humanizing that engagement with whoever answers the phone to you to say, "well, it's not a cold call, because actually, I've done a lot of research in your sector and I genuinely have something to talk to you about."
+Lilah: So effectively, it might be the first time that you have communicated with that organisation or with that individual but the fact that you have put in so much effort upfront to understand who the contact is, understand their challenges, understand their sector and really then, I guess it sounds to me like you're humanising that engagement with whoever answers the phone to you to say, "well, it's not a cold call, because actually, I've done a lot of research in your sector and I genuinely have something to talk to you about."
 Is that right?
-You're kind of humanizing that conversation rather than just being like, can you put me through to so-and-so?
+You're kind of humanising that conversation rather than just being like, can you put me through to so-and-so?

-Matthew: Absolutely, yeah and actually when they start then questioning things to me, I just come across that I know about it.
+Matthew: Absolutely, yeah and actually when they start questioning things to me, I just come across that I know about it.
 Like, I'm fully aware of questions that they may actually come back to me with.
 It's really, really worked for me and I'd like to think I've been fairly successful here at Lead Forensics, you know and I've used this same type of planning in my mornings and in my afternoons to make all the sorts of calls I want to make.
 Don't get me wrong, there'll be times where I will go through data and I will just call it for the first time because I've run out of planned names and job titles that I want to speak to.
 So there are times for that but actually if we think about planning our day successfully, that's really, really important because you will just sound like this is meant to happen, this call is meant to happen.
 Just as another thought as well, if we do come across the decision-maker that we're about to speak to is busy, take that on board.
 If I was to ring you, you are a busy person, Lilah yeah,.....and so if I was to ring you and I disturbed you in your day-to-day and you say, "look, I'm busy right now".
 Understand that, just take that, take it on board and say, "look, not a problem.
 When's a good time to call back?
 Is there a good time, is there a bad time?
 I don't want this to happen again for you.
 I don't want to disturb you".
 Make a note and ensure that you call back at that dedicated time that you've been given.
 So your next call, again is not cold.
 "Hey, Lilah, you asked me to call back today.
 How are you?
 I still want to talk to you about this great value proposition for you.
 I've done a lot of research" and again, you haven't lost that piece of data.
 You've kept in good communication with the person you're trying to speak to.
 It's worked for me.
 It really has worked for me.
 So I hope it works for other people.
 Yeah, I really do.